flywheel-apps/dcm2niix/README.md

 * **text_notes_private**: Text notes including private patient details.
 Options: true, false (default).

 #### PyDeface
-* **pydeface**: Implement pydeface to remove facial structures from NIfTI.
+* **pydeface**: Implement PyDeface to remove facial structures from NIfTI.
 Only defaced NIfTIs will be included in the output.
 Options: true, false (default).
-* **pydeface_cost**: If implementing pydeface, the FSL-Flirt cost function.
+* **pydeface_cost**: If implementing PyDeface, the FSL-Flirt cost function.
 Options: 'mutualinfo' (default), 'corratio', 'normcorr', 'normal', 'leastsq', 'labeldiff', 'bbr'.
-* **pydeface_nocleanup**: If implementing pydeface, do not clean up temporary files.
+* **pydeface_nocleanup**: If implementing PyDeface, do not clean up temporary files.
 Options: true, false (default).
-* **pydeface_verbose**: If implementing pydeface, show additional status prints.
+* **pydeface_verbose**: If implementing PyDeface, show additional status prints.
 Options: true, false (default).

 #### Other
 * **coil_combine**: For sequences with individual coil data, saved as individual volumes, this option will save a NIfTI file with ONLY the combined coil data (i.e., the last volume).
 Options: true, false (default).
 WARNING: Expert Option.
 We make no effort to check for independent coil data, we simply trust that if you have selcted this option you know what you are asking for.